 So far the explorations have been in the Latin script only, but we hope to make it region specific with the craft and script perhaps belonging to the same region.
-The goal is to create 28 typefaces from 27 states in both Latin and the local language if we can get funding.
+The goal is to create 28 typefaces from all the states of India, initially in the Latin script and later in the local scripts funds permitting.